24/7 Support Line - Call Now

 It is important to note that if you are concerned about your drinking patterns based on the results of these self-assessments, you should consider seeking professional help from your trusted healthcare provider

-Alcohol Withdrawal Assessment Tool
+How are Alcohol Withdrawal Assessment Tool used?

 Besides self-assessment tools to measure alcoholism, other tools evaluate different alcohol-related problems.
 The Clinical Institute Withdrawal Assessment for Alcohol Scale Revised (CIWA-AR) is a standardized test that measures the severity of alcohol withdrawal based on its signs and symptoms.
-This tool consists of 10 items scored based on the severity of common signs and symptoms of alcohol withdrawal on a scale of 0 to 7.
-The symptoms assessed by the CIWA-AR are:

 • Nausea and vomiting